 Take the total with the usual salt.
 It’s an estimate on a medium TypeScript/Rust project, and your command mix will differ.
 But the shape is right.
 Test runners and verbose git plumbing are pure noise to a model that just wants the one failing assertion, and that’s exactly where the cuts are deepest.

 It ships specialized filters for 100+ commands (test runners, linters, Docker/k8s, AWS CLI, package managers), claims sub-10ms overhead, passes unrecognized commands through untouched, and has rtk gain / rtk discover to show you what you’re saving and what you’re missing.
-Install via Homebrew, cargo, or the install script; rtk init -g wires up the Claude Code hook.
+Install via Homebrew (brew install rtk), the install script, or cargo install --git https://github.com/rtk-ai/rtk — note the --git, because a different project called rtk (Rust Type Kit) squats the name on crates.io, and a plain cargo install rtk fetches the wrong binary.
+Then rtk init -g wires up the Claude Code hook.

 Why both of these caught fire